 Motor Vehicle Racing on a Highway

-Update: Effective October 1, 2022, police officers no longer have to witness an incident of street racing to make a warrantless arrest.
+Effective October 1, 2022, police officers no longer have to witness street racing to make a warrantless arrest.

-Theoretically, an officer could use video posted on social media sites of local racing events to find vehicles, licensed plates, and people’s faces.
+Theoretically, an officer could now use videos posted on social media sites of local racing events to find vehicles, licensed plates, and people’s faces.
 That evidence could then be used to make a warrantless arrest for racing.

 Street racing can involve cars, motorcycles, or other types of motor vehicles.
 This criminal charge is serious because a conviction will result in a suspension of your driver’s license and a dramatic increase in your insurance premiums for years to come.